wheels-dev/wheels.dev/guides/database-interaction-through-models/associations.md

 A dependency is when an associated model relies on the existence of its parent.
 In the example above, a `profile` is dependent on a `user`.
 When you delete the `user`, you would usually want to delete the `profile` as well.

-CFWheels makes this easy for you.
-When setting up your association, simply add the argument `dependent` with one of the following values, and CFWheels will automatically deal with the dependency.
+Wheels makes this easy for you.
+When setting up your association, simply add the argument `dependent` with one of the following values, and Wheels will automatically deal with the dependency.

 In your `model.cfc` file's `config()` function::